-Synthetic Biology ERC (SynBERC), University of California, Berkeley in partnership with Harvard University, the Massachusetts Institute of Technology, Prairie View A&M University (HBCU), and the University of California, San Francisco - Develop the understanding and technological tools needed to design biological systems for pharmaceuticals, renewable energy, and other areas where the high costs and long development times of conventional biological approaches are prohibitive.
+Synthetic Biology ERC (SynBERC), University of California, Berkeley in partnership with Harvard University, the Massachusetts Institute of Technology, Prairie View A&M University (HBCU), and the University of California, San Francisco – Develop the understanding and technological tools needed to design biological systems for pharmaceuticals, renewable energy, and other areas where the high costs and long development times of conventional biological approaches are prohibitive.

-ERC for Compact and Efficient Fluid Power (CCEFP), University of Minnesota in partnership with Georgia Institute of Technology, Purdue University, the University of Illinois at Urbana-Champaign, and Vanderbilt University; Class of 2006 - Develop new compact and highly efficient fluid power systems that will enable energy savings in the agriculture, mining, health, construction and transportation sectors.
+ERC for Compact and Efficient Fluid Power (CCEFP), University of Minnesota in partnership with Georgia Institute of Technology, Purdue University, the University of Illinois at Urbana-Champaign, and Vanderbilt University – Develop new compact and highly efficient fluid power systems that will enable energy savings in the agriculture, mining, health, construction, and transportation sectors.

-ERC on Mid-Infrared Technologies for Health and the Environment (MIRTHE), Princeton University in partnership with the City University of New York, Johns Hopkins, Rice University, Texas A & M University, and the University of Maryland–Baltimore County - Develop knowledge, technologies, and engineered systems based on mid-infrared (mid-IR) trace-gas spectroscopy that will provide unprecedented optical and chemical sensing capabilities for environmental monitoring, homeland security and medical diagnostics.
+ERC on Mid-Infrared Technologies for Health and the Environment (MIRTHE), Princeton University in partnership with the City University of New York, Johns Hopkins, Rice University, Texas A & M University, and the University of Maryland–Baltimore County – Develop knowledge, technologies, and engineered systems based on mid-infrared (mid-IR) trace-gas spectroscopy that will provide unprecedented optical and chemical sensing capabilities for environmental monitoring, homeland security and medical diagnostics.